igorcarvalho/silex-console-service-provider/README.md

 # Silex Console Service Provider

-This packaget provides a `Symfony\Component\Console` to the Silex base
+This packaget provides a `Symfony\Component\Console` to the Silex base at version 2.0.*

 ## Install